 The WELLfed Mission: To provide the opportunity for parents to learn how to feed their families well.

 WELLfed provides free cooking classes for parents based in Porirua East.
 Participants learn how to plan, shop, safely prepare and cook low-cost healthy meals, with a strong focus on seasonal fresh fruit and vegetables.
-WELLfed has been co-designed with the community that needs it, to make the classes accessible and to ensure that the recipes and classes make a real difference.
+WELLfed has been co-designed with the local community, to make the classes accessible and to ensure that the recipes and classes make a real difference.

 "I love WELLfed.
 It's amazing how a small cooking class has changed my life."

-WELLfed is proud to be nominated as Porirua finalists in the 2017 Wellington Airport Regional Community Awards.
+WELLfed was honoured to be Category Runner Up in the Porirua 2017 Wellington Airport Regional Community Awards.